buildbot/buildbot/www/guanlecoja/README.md

 2 gulp targets are created:

 * ``gulp dev``: Use this for development.
-It will use require.js to load all the modules separatly.
+It will use require.js to load all the modules separately.
 It will compile your coffeescript on the fly as you save them.
 This task only ends when you hit CTRL-C.

 * ``gulp prod``: Use this for production.
 It will generate a ready for prod build of your application, with all the javascript concatenated and minified.